8base/Documentation/docs/projects/backend/data/data-fields-advanced-settings.md

 };
 ```

-There is a long list of available MySQL Functions that are referenced, with further documentation [MySQL Docs.
-Functions and Operators](https://dev.mysql.com/doc/refman/5.7/en/functions.html), all of which are available when using _Calculated Fields_.
+There is a long list of available MySQL Functions that are referenced, with further documentation: [MySQL Functions and Operators](https://dev.mysql.com/doc/refman/5.7/en/functions.html), all of which are available when using _Calculated Fields_.
 All operators, with simple descriptions, are listed below.

 ```
 | Name | Description |